mas-chat/mas/doc/MAS-client-API.md

 ### ADDTEXT

-Add a messge to window.
+Add a messge line to window.

 ```JSON
 {